oampo/thinkful-projects/guidelines.md

 For example, a project like [Tracking Down Memory Leaks in Node Apps](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/node/memory_leaks/wiki-leaks.md) includes a book chapter on references in JavaScript, an article on Node modules for detecting memory leaks, documentation on memory profiling in Chrome, and a postmortem article from Netflix on chasing down memory leaks in their own Node app.
 Each resource should have one to three sentences explaining *what* the resource is and *why* it's useful.

-When linking to resources, you can link to Thinkful course content, content we've licensed (a list of available content can be found [here](https://docs.google.com/spreadsheets/d/1Zgx5ObMFN3Xl8Q3ZozLvfz6SN-yPXjvnmt4FGEnn2ts/edit#gid=0), official documentation, or resources from around the web like high quality blog posts and articles.
+When linking to resources, you can link to Thinkful course content, content we've licensed (see this [list](https://docs.google.com/spreadsheets/d/1Zgx5ObMFN3Xl8Q3ZozLvfz6SN-yPXjvnmt4FGEnn2ts/edit#gid=0) of available content), official documentation, or resources from around the web like high quality blog posts and articles.
 Use the most appropriate content possible, but keep in mind that content we've developed or licensed is generally preferred as we can guarantee quality and reliability.

 ### Example Solution